 How do I know which bus my child takes?

-Rocky River, Westlake, and Fairview Park Schools Transportation Department send postcards to all eligible bus riders in August regarding where the bus stop is located, what bus your child will be taking, and the time of pickup and drop-off.
+Rocky River, Westlake, Fairview Park, and Bay Village Schools Transportation Department send postcards to all eligible bus riders in August regarding where the bus stop is located, what bus your child will be taking, and the time of pickup and drop-off.
 If you have questions about busing or if your child has a problem on the bus, please contact the school transportation departments directly.
-For Rocky River, contact (440) 356-6042, for Westlake (440) 835-6313, and for Fairview Park (440) 331-5500, ext.
-1128 .
+For Rocky River, contact (440) 356-6042, for Westlake (440) 835-6313, for Fairview Park (440) 331-5500, ext.
+1128, and for Bay Village (440) 617-1659.
 Bus safety lessons are given to students K – 8th in the fall.

 Remember, the bus WILL NOT drop off Kindergartners unless a parent or caregiver is there to receive them.